squancy/stl-parser/README.md

 The volume is calculated as the sum of the signed volumes of the tetrahedrons from a given point in space, thus it returns a correct value for STL files with an arbitrary complexity.
 There may be certain edge cases when a few triangles overlap or the STL does determine a closed form in space.
-This time an incorrect result may be produced as a result since there is no error checking on triangles.
+In this case an incorrect result may returned since there is no error checking on triangles.

 ## Usage